retromp3/retro/README.md

 * Download and install Flutter.
 You can find instructions on how to do this [here](https://flutter.dev/docs/get-started/install).

-**Note**: Retro has not been migrated to Dart 3 yet, so to run the app you'll have to use Flutter v3.7.12.

 ### iOS Setup
 1. Ensure you have an Apple Developer account (paid or free).
 You can find instructions on how to do this [here](https://developer.apple.com/programs/enroll/).
 2. Clone this repository.